 Instructions

-- Prepare a low ball glass with a large ice cube.
+- Prepare a lowball glass with a large ice cube.
 Measure all ingredients into a cocktail mixing glass with ice.
-Stir in circles for about 20-30 seconds.
-Strain into prepared glass.
+Stir in circles for about 15-20 seconds.

 - Strain the cocktail into the prepared glass.
 Slice off a piece of orange peel (with little to no pith), twist it over the glass to release some of the oils, and place it on top of the ice cube.
 Enjoy immediately.
 Cheers!